❗🙌 2nd General Meeting and Conference – Poznań, Poland – March 19-21.2025 🐐❗

 -

-We are delighted to announce that the Second General Meeting and Conference of COST Action 22155 EU-PoTaRCh will take place March 19–21, 2025, in Poznań, Poland. read more
+We warmly invite you to the Second General Meeting and Conference of COST Action 22155 EU-PoTaRCh, scheduled for March 19–21, 2025, in Poznań, Poland. read more

 -